umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 - **Overlay editor size** - Sets the size for the Content editor overlay for editing this block.

-- **Hide content editor** - Hide the UI for editing the content in a Block Editor.
+- **Hide content editor** - Hides the UI for editing the content in a Block Editor.
 This is only relevant if you made a custom view that provides the UI for editing of content.

 ## Editing Blocks